catseye/tideay/README.markdown

 *   Typing `{<enter>` or `:<enter>` should indent the next line four spaces.
 *   Typing `<tab>` should "tab-complete" (rewrite) the text to the left.
-    This never results in a tab character, unless a tab character is what the rewrite  says to substitute in.
+    This never results in a tab character, unless a tab character is what the rewrite rule says to substitute in.
 *   Find should support case-sensitive and maybe whole-world-only search.
 *   Replace found text with new text.
+*   ^F find should populate find-entry with selected text.

 ### buffers ###